onuruci/stylus-playground/README.md

 ```

 Generate a .env file based on the template and add the running node directory
+add rpc url and dev node url to env file
 ```
 NODE_DIR=<path to running node directory>
 ```